 - Offset twin pole structure provides generous headroom and living space by maximizing the distance between the two poles.

-- Polyester fabric doesn’t sag in the rain or absorb water weight
+- Polyester fabric doesn’t sag in the rain.

-- Large vents provide minimize condensation and close easily during harsh conditions
+- Large vents minimize condensation and close easily for harsh conditions.

 - Excellent snow shedding via steep roof panels